KahWee - Web Development, AI Tools & Tech Trends

 Running PHP 5.6 with Apache on El Capitan

-MAMP works for quick local PHP development, but it's slow and doesn't match production server environments. macOS El Capitan ships with Apache built-in, so you can build a proper PHP development environment with Homebrew that's faster and more configurable.
+MAMP is slow and doesn't match production server environments. macOS El Capitan ships with Apache built-in, so you can build a PHP development environment with Homebrew that's faster and more configurable.

-This guide sets up PHP 5.6 with MySQL using the native Apache that comes with macOS.
+This guide sets up PHP 5.6 with MySQL using the native Apache.

-El Capitan includes PHP, but Apple's version is outdated and locked to specific modules.
-Using Homebrew gives you:
+Apple's bundled PHP is outdated and locked to specific modules.
+Homebrew gives you:

 • Easy upgrades without waiting for macOS updates